AkkaWakka/MouseBits/readme.md

 - Hotkey Derp.
 Fixed Now.

 #### 0.3.0 - Patterns!
-- Added patterns of up to 8 enties in a straight line.
+- Added patterns of up to 8 entities in a straight line.
 - Added spacing between entites.